• Skip to primary navigation

 • Place all ingredients in a high powered blender.

-• Start on low speed and gradually work your way to high.
-Blend for one minute, or until desired consistency is reached.
+• Blend for about one minute, or until desired consistency is reached.

 • Serve and enjoy!